 My PCOS & IVF Story

 As hard as I followed the PCOS Checklist for Trying to Conceive, I still couldn’t!
 I knew something was up and headed to the doctor for a more invasive look.
-If you follow my Facebook – PCOS Girl you would have seen that I had a laparoscopy over the Summer.
+I had a laparoscopy over the Summer.
 The laparoscopy was needed to remove a large cyst on my left ovary that had been growing for some time and to remove endometriosis, which upon the surgery they realized was more severe than expected.
 They also discovered that my left Fallopian tube was pinched, and could not be fixed.

 The laparoscopy gave insight into my causes of infertility.
 The issues are: I have PCOS, which causes immature follicles, and both of my Fallopian tubes are damaged.
 So as hard as I tried, natural conception wasn’t going to happen for me, at least not according to my OB.

 Due to my bum Fallopian tubes I was pointed in the direction of IVF, In-Vitro Fertilization.Using IVF, they could bypass my tubes by removing the follicles, creating blastocyts and implanting directly into the uterus.

 It took a few weeks to wrap my mind around the cost and various IVF components, i.e. constant injections, blood draw, general anesthesia, egg retrieval, uterus scraping, and so on.
 After that initial anxiety I started getting excited- this is it- I’m guaranteed a child- or so I thought.

 First things first, I have PCOS (obviously!) which means I have immature follicles, which means they require more drugs, which means I am at risk for OHSS, Ovarian Hyperstimulation Syndrome, which can lead to hospitalization.
 Also, since I’m prone to cysts, any hormonal drugs might cause new cysts to form- which is obviously bad!